jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 The [Blast book](https://www.oreilly.com/library/view/blast/0596002998/), by Ian Korf _et al_, was published in 2003.
 It provides a lot of "recipes" for Blast searches in different contexts.
 Since then, however, the syntax of most tools from the Blast suite has changed, with the introduction of Blast+ in 2009.
 The wrapper currently distributed with Blast+ to convert the old syntax (`blastall`) has quite limited features.
 My idea is to update the command examples in the book to the new syntax, explain new options, and identify places that need more in-depth updating.

-The main author, [Ian Korf](http://korflab.ucdavis.edu/Bios/bio_ian.html)), had been contacted in advance: he's not against a new book about Blast, but he doesn~t want to be involved.
+The main author, [Ian Korf](http://korflab.ucdavis.edu/Bios/bio_ian.html), had been contacted in advance: he's not against a new book about Blast, but he doesn't want to be involved.
 Two hard copies of the book were available during CoFest.

 #### What was done